 The Hall of Democracy, a 34,800-square-foot pavilion to be located in the heart of the Museum's campus in 2019, will be the preeminent gateway for education, outreach, publishing, research and new media activities at the Museum.

-The Higgins Hotel & Conference Center: Coming 2019
+The Higgins Hotel & Conference Center: Coming Fall 2019

 As The National WWII Museum grows into a world class institution, the need to serve a rapidly increasing number of visitors, students, scholars, and educators also continues to grow.

 Liberation Pavilion: Coming 2021